 These are all great ways to satisfy your environmental happiness quotient!

 Personally, I sometimes get annoyed by all the trash that people just litter around.
 That's why I sometimes pick up trash during my runs.
 Even if it's only a single plastic bag, knowing that I positively influence my environment has a great effect on my happiness. 🙂

 The spiritual happiness quotient is not just about religion.
 It's also about feeling true with yourself.

 Therefore, this happiness quotient can be just as important to an atheist as to a Christian or a Muslim.

 Feeling true to yourself starts and ends with your spiritual happiness.
 If you value this happiness quotient, then you should be aware of the things that you value most.
 What inner purposes do you connect the most to, and how much can you steer your life in the best direction based on these values?

-That's what the spiritual happiness quotient comes down to: Feeling in peace with your inner beliefs and who you really are.
+The spiritual happiness quotient comes down to feeling at peace with your inner beliefs and who you really are.